-- (a) the contractual delivery date of the engine to the ship20; or - (b) in the absence of a contractual delivery date, the actual delivery date of the engine to the ship21, provided that the date is confirmed by a delivery receipt; or - (c) in the event the engine is fitted onboard and tested for its intended purpose on or after six(6) months from the date specified in sub-paragraphs of regulation 13.5.1.2 of Annex VI to Convention, the actual date that the engine is tested onboard for its intended purpose applies in determining the standards in this regulation in force at the time of the replacement or addition of the engine. - .4.3 The entry of the date in .4.2 a), b) or c) is to be made in the item 8.a "Major conversion According to Reg.
-13.2.1.1 &13.2.2" in Table 2.2.1 of the IAPPC Supplement. - .4.4 If the engine has not been tested within six(6) months from the date specified in subparagraphs of regulation 13.5.1.2 of the Annex VI to Convention, due to unforeseen circumstances beyond the control of the ship owner, then the provisions of "unforeseen delay in delivery" may be considered by the Administration in a manner similar to MARPOL Annex I UI4. - .5 On or after 1 January 2016, in the case of engines replacement only, if it is not possible for such an engine replacement to meet the emission standards of Tier III specified in 6.2.2.1.3, then that engine replacement shall meet the emission standards of Tier II specified in 6.2.2.1.2. - .6 Marine diesel engine mentioned in 1.2.23.2 or 1.2.23.3 shall fulfil the following requirements: - (a) for ships constructed before 1 January 2000, the standards specified in 6.2.2.1.1 shall apply; - (b) for ships constructed on or after 1 January 2000, the standards in force at the time the ship was constructed shall apply.
+- .3 Notwithstanding the provisions specified in 6.2.1.1, application of the requirements concerning NO_X emissions may be waived, subject to the Administration consent, for any marine diesel engine which is installed on a ship constructed, or for any marine diesel engine which has undergone a major conversion, before 19 May 2005, provided that the ship on which the engine is installed is solely engaged on voyages to ports or offshore terminals within the State the flag of which the ship is entitled to fly. - .4 Marine diesel engine major conversion, as defined in 1.2.26 - .1 (marine diesel engine major conversion in accordance with the requirements specified in regulation 13.2.2 of Annex VI to the Convention). - .4.1 For a major conversion involving the replacement of a marine diesel engine with a non-identical marine diesel engine or the installation of an additional marine diesel engine, the requirements of sub-chapter 6.2 being in force at the time of the engine replacement or addition of the engine shall apply. - .4.2 The time of the engine replacement with a non-identical marine diesel engine or the installation of an additional marine diesel engine is taken as the date of: - (a) the contractual delivery date of the engine to the ship22; or - (b) in the absence of a contractual delivery date, the actual delivery date of the engine to the ship23, provided that the date is confirmed by a delivery receipt; or - (c) in the event the engine is fitted onboard and tested for its intended purpose on or after six(6) months from the date specified in sub-paragraphs of regulation 13.5.1.2 of Annex VI to Convention, the actual date that the engine is tested onboard for its intended purpose applies in determining the standards in this regulation in force at the time of the replacement or addition of the engine. - .4.3 The entry of the date in .4.2 a), b) or c) is to be made in the item 8.a "Major conversion According to Reg.
+13.2.1.1 &13.2.2" in Table 2.2.1 of the IAPPC Supplement. - .4.4 If the engine has not been tested within six(6) months from the date specified in subparagraphs of regulation 13.5.1.2 of the Annex VI to Convention, due to unforeseen circumstances beyond the control of the ship owner, then the provisions of "unforeseen delay in delivery" may be considered by the Administration in a manner similar to MARPOL Annex I UI4. - .5 On or after 1 January 2016, in the case of engines replacement only, if it is not possible for such an engine replacement to meet the emission standards of Tier III specified in 6.2.2.1.3, then that engine replacement shall meet the emission standards of Tier II specified in 6.2.2.1.2.
+PRS shall notify the Administration in those instances where a Tier II rather than a Tier III replacement engine has been installed on or after 1 August 2025 in accordance with the provisions of this paragraph. - .6 Marine diesel engine mentioned in 1.2.23.2 or 1.2.23.3 shall fulfil the following requirements: - (a) for ships constructed before 1 January 2000, the standards specified in 6.2.2.1.1 shall apply; - (b) for ships constructed on or after 1 January 2000, the standards in force at the time the ship was constructed shall apply.